bevry-archive/awesome-travis/README.md

     - DEPLOY_REPO_SLUG='bevry/staticsitegenerators-website'  # this is the repo owner and repo name that you want tested and deployed, set correctly
 ```

-This should be easier but https://github.com/travis-ci/travis.rb/issues/315 is a thing
+This should be easier but https://github.com/travis-ci/travis.rb/issues/315 is a thing.
+Also don't use --debug on `travis login` as that will output the github token.

 Used by [bevry/staticsitegenerators-list](https://github.com/bevry/staticsitegenerators-list)